 Pope John Paul II Center, Room 207

 The Registrar’s Office maintains official academic records for all students, and will gladly assist with questions related to academic status.
-Services provided by this office include issuing transcripts ($5 per copy; unofficial copies are free), transcript evaluation for transfer credit, Veteran Benefits Assistance, enrollment certification for insurance, student loan deferments, publishing the semester course schedules and final exam schedules, online and traditional registration for courses, adding/dropping of courses, changing majors, and diploma distribution at graduation.
+Services provided by this office include issuing transcripts ($20 per copy in office; unofficial copies are free in office or can be printed off My Cougar Connection, or visit getmytranscript.com and order online to receive cheaper rates for official transcripts), transcript evaluation for transfer credit, Veteran Benefits Assistance, enrollment certification for insurance, student loan deferments, publishing the semester course schedules and final exam schedules, online and traditional registration for courses, adding/dropping of courses, changing majors, and diploma distribution at graduation.
 (See Academic Information for Student Withdrawal Information.)

-Further information about services offered by the Registrar’s Office is available at Registrar.
+Further information about services offered by the Registrar’s Office is available at Registrar.sf.edu.

 The University of Saint Francis supports and is subject to the provisions of the Family Educational Rights and Privacy Act (FERPA).
 This act affords students certain rights with respect to their educational records.
 The rights afforded by FERPA are:

 - The right to inspect and review the student’s education record within 45 days of the day the university receives a request for access.
 A student wishing to review his or her academic education records must make a written request to the Registrar’s Office.
 A student wishing to review his/her student affairs records must make a written request to the Student Affairs Office.
 The request must list the specific records the student wishes to inspect and review.
 The Registrar and/or Student Affairs Office will make arrangements for access and notify the student of the time and place where the records may be inspected.